MuRating: A High Quality Data Selecting Approach to Multilingual Large Language Model Pretraining: Related Work

 \textbf{Multilingual Pretraining.} Efforts to construct multilingual datasets for multilingual LLM pretraining have followed similar strategies to those used for English, incorporating deduplication and heuristic-based filtering techniques.
-Prominent corpora such as mC4 \cite{xue2020mt5}, RedPajama \cite{weber2024redpajama}, CulturalX \cite{nguyen2023culturax}, HPTL \cite{de2024new}, and FineWeb-2 \cite{penedo2024fineweb} leverage these methods to scale multilingual resources, ranging from a few dozen to thousands of languages, significantly enhancing cross-lingual performance in multilingual LLM pretraining.
+Prominent corpora such as mC4 \cite{xue2020mt5}, RedPajama \cite{weber2024redpajama}, CulturalX \cite{nguyen2023culturax}, HPTL \cite{de2024new}, and FineWeb-2 \cite{penedo2025fineweb2pipelinescale} leverage these methods to scale multilingual resources, ranging from a few dozen to thousands of languages, significantly enhancing cross-lingual performance in multilingual LLM pretraining.
 To mitigate the issue of data scarcity for low-resource languages, TransWeb-Edu \cite{wang2024multilingual} addresses this by translating high-quality English data into multiple languages.
-However, there has been limited research on model-based data selection in the context of multilingual LLM pretraining.
+In addition, EMMA-X \cite{guo2023emma} introduces an EM-inspired framework that jointly learns cross-lingual semantic alignment and sentence representations from large-scale non-parallel multilingual data, while CLIMB \cite{guo2025exploring} enhances multilingual capability by dynamically adjusting the data-mix ratio across languages.
+However, research on model-based data selection for multilingual LLM pretraining remains limited.
 Recently, an initial approach \cite{messmer2025enhancing} introduced a model-based selection method to refine the FineWeb-2 dataset by training language-specific classifiers, using multilingual benchmark datasets as positive examples and web corpus data as negative examples.
-However, this method relies on the availability of high-quality samples from existing multilingual benchmarks, which presents scalability challenges and limits its applicability to low-resource or underrepresented languages.
-Additionally, this approach may risk contaminating downstream evaluation tasks with biased data.
+However, this method relies on the availability of high-quality samples from existing multilingual benchmarks, which may risk contaminating downstream evaluation tasks with biased data.